wonkiseo86/FRNE/README.md

 3. Variance Ratio (VR) Test (Table 1)
 To replicate the VR test reported in Table 1, use the R script FCRGT_Nonstat_Test.r together with the Excel data file Data_FCRGT.xlsx.

-4. Comp_pvals: Code for computing p-values for the VR test statistics.

-5. Comp_sim: Code used for simulation experiments.
+4. Code for simulation stidy
+To replicate the simulation results in the Supplementary Material, use FRNE_HS_upload.r (for estimator accuracy) and FRNE_CI_upload.r (for coverage probability).

+5. Contact Information
+For questions regarding the program code or data, please contact:

 6. Contact Information
 For questions regarding the program code or data, please contact: Kyungsik Nam (ksnam@hufs.ac.kr) or Won-Ki Seo (won-ki.seo@sydney.edu.au).